drankit/plotting/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

 * The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

 * I used data from the dates 2007-02-01 and 2007-02-02.

 ## Plotting

-The overall goal here was simply to examine how household energy usage varies over a 2-day period in February, 2007.
+Goal: Examine how household energy usage varies over a 2-day period in February, 2007.

 Initially, I forked and cloned the following GitHub repository: